nating/gitbot/README.md

 GitBot is a chatbot that is able to answer questions about information from GitHub.

+Everything there is to know about GitBot can be found [in his Wiki](https://github.com/nating/gitbot/wiki)!

 ## How to interact with GitBot

 Once GitBot is published, you can simply send him a message from one of the supported platforms.